 - Use a Menu Plan Use an online or my free printable Clean Eating Menu Plan.
+Simply sign up for our free newsletter and the menu planner will be sent to your inbox.
 This allows you to strategically plan all your meals for the week and plan your shopping list to ensure you have the exact ingredients you need for each meal.

 - Plan Around Seasonal Produce and Products A foundational principle of clean eating is to eat seasonal foods.
 When you menu plan, you are able to plan your meals around the produce in your CSA (Community Supported Agriculture) basket each week or that is available at your farmers market or grocery store.